 This training programme with OCN Level 4 – Supporting a Neurodiverse Workforce equips you to bring about positive change to ensure the right processes are in place in the future.

-Our training programmes are accredited by OCN Credit4Learning, approved by United Kingdom Accreditation Service (UKAS), training and learning credits are both mapped to national standards and globally recognised.
+Our training programmes are accredited by OCN Credit4Learning and training & learning credits are mapped to national standards and globally recognised.